 A quality assurance course.

-An advanced course(s) in ultrasonic examination that would count toward the training hours and course materials of the ASNT Recommended Practice SNT-TC-1 and/or ANSI/ASNT CP-189 guidelines for certification as a Level II ultrasonic examiner.
+An advanced course(s) in ultrasonic examination that would count toward the training hours and course materials of the ASNT Recommended Practice SNT-TC-1 A and/or ANSI/ASNT CP-189 guidelines for certification as a Level II ultrasonic examiner.
 Training course(s) should focus on ultrasound for nuclear weld examinations and substantially cover application of phased array ultrasound techniques and Section XI Appendix VIII qualified techniques.

 An advanced course(s) in eddy current testing that would count toward the training hours and course materials of the ASNT Recommended Practice ASNT SNT-TC-1A and/or ANSI/ASNT CP-189 guidelines for certification as a Level II eddy current examiner.
 Training course(s) should focus on steam generator and heat exchanger tubing and include interpretation of data to meet the standards for a Qualified Data Analyst (QDA) in accordance with the EPRI S/G Examination Guidelines, Appendix G, for certification as a Level IIA QDA.